Velocity Disambiguation for Video Frame Interpolation: Velocity Ambiguity

 \cref{fig:ambiguity} (a) shows the example of a horizontally moving baseball.
 Given a starting frame and an ending frame, along with a time indexing variable $t=0.5$, the goal of a VFI model is to predict a latent frame at this particular timestep, in accordance with \cref{eq:deterministic}.

 Although the starting and ending positions of the baseball are given, its location at $t=0.5$ remains ambiguous due to an unknown speed distribution: The ball can be accelerating or decelerating, resulting in different locations.
 This ambiguity introduces a challenge in model training as it leads to multiple valid supervision targets for the identical input.
-Contrary to the deterministic scenario illustrated in \cref{eq:deterministic}, the VFI function $\mathcal{F}$ is actually tasked with generating a \emph{distribution} of plausible frames from the same input frames and time indexing.
-This can be expressed as:
+Contrary to the deterministic scenario illustrated in \cref{eq:deterministic}, \extension{the VFI function $\mathcal{F}$ is actually tasked with generating a sampled sequence of plausible frames within the \emph{distribution} derived from the same input frames and time indexing.} This can be expressed as:

 where $n$ is the number of plausible frames.
 Empirically, the model, when trained with this ambiguity, tends to produce a weighted average of possible frames during inference.
 While this minimizes the loss during training, it results in blurry frames that are perceptually unsatisfying to humans, as shown in \cref{fig:teaser} (a).
 This blurry prediction $\hat{I}_t$ can be considered as an average over all the possibilities if an $L_2$ loss is used: